Space-Efficient Graph Kernelizations: Feedback Vertex Set

-\begin{theorem} Given an $n$-vertex instance $(G, k)$ of \textsc{Feedback Vertex Set}, there is an $O(n^4 k^3 \log k)$-time, $O(k^{10} \log n)$-bits kernelization that either outputs a kernel consisting of $2k^2 + k$ vertices or returns that $(G, k)$ is a no-instance. \end{theorem} { \begin{proof} Even if we restart the computation several times we need to compute an approximated feedback vertex set $X$ only once.
-In the following we want to run Lemma~\ref{lem:traverseTree} on $G_X$, but only have $G$, $F$ and $X$.
-So we modify the algorithm of Lemma~\ref{lem:traverseTree} to ``ignore'' all edges that go to a vertex of~$F \cup X$.
+\begin{theorem} Given an $n$-vertex instance $(G, k)$ of \textsc{Feedback Vertex Set}, there is an $O(n^5 \poly(k))$-time, $O(k^{4} \log n)$-bits kernelization that either outputs a kernel consisting of $2k^2 + k$ vertices or returns that $(G, k)$ is a no-instance. \end{theorem} \begin{proof} Since we shrink $G'$ (initial size $|U|=O(k^2)$) repeatedly to $O(k^2)$ vertices after adding trees consisting of $O(k^4)$ vertices and edges we have a space bound of $O(k^4 \log n)$ bits.
+All other algorithms also run within this space bound.